ChiShengChen/Broadcastify_audio_pipeline/README.md

 ### Alternative: Command-Line Configuration

-Instead of editing the script files, you can override the default settings using command-line parameters:
+**Instead of editing the script files, you can override the default settings using command-line parameters:**

+**💡 Remember**: Choose either script editing OR command-line parameters - not both!

 #### Stage 1 Command-Line Override
 ```bash